Azure/bicep-types-az/generated/datafactory/microsoft.datafactory/2017-09-01-preview/types.md

 ## GoogleBigQueryLinkedServiceTypeProperties
 ### Properties
 * **additionalProjects**: any: A comma-separated list of public BigQuery projects to access.
 * **authenticationType**: 'ServiceAuthentication' | 'UserAuthentication' (Required): The OAuth 2.0 authentication mechanism used for authentication.
 ServiceAuthentication can only be used on self-hosted IR.
-Possible values include: 'ServiceAuthentication', 'UserAuthentication'
 * **clientId**: [SecretBase](#secretbase): The base definition of a secret type.
 * **clientSecret**: [SecretBase](#secretbase): The base definition of a secret type.
 * **email**: any: The service account email ID that is used for ServiceAuthentication and can only be used on self-hosted IR.